euroargodev/VirtualFleet_recovery/README.md

    - for the cycle ``C-1`` duration

 4. We compute the most probable position of the float cycle ``C`` and prediction metrics and figures.

+The reason why we make random perturbations of the float cycle ``C-1`` position is not because the float position is uncertain (with GPS it is fairly accurate most of the time), but because it is a cheap way to account for errors in the velocity field.
+Indeed, we assume that the _phase_ of the velocity field used to advect floats is the primary source of uncertainties to predict the final position.
+We do not account for strain errors at this point.

 ## Installation
 - Get this repository: